coleschuelke/game-engine/doc/tournament-setup.md

 for your machine and setup.

 ## GitLab account
-Each team member should already have created a GitLab account.
-If not, then create one.
+Each team member should create a GitLab account if he or she has not already done so.

 ## Create a remote GitLab repository
 Designate one of your team members to host your team's remote repository.
 This